lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

 10. Don't forget to log off the simulation model.

-### That's it for modeling to learn how to compare alternatives.
+### That's it for _Modeling to Learn_ how to compare alternatives.
 Next is our Done/Do review.

 Today we ran experiment 2 and used the control panel of the expanded outputs section to compare the base case, experiment 1 and experiment 2.
 Before next time, please try to run a third experiment in your individual world.